 Rugby: Our rugby section continues to grow.
 We now have 9 junior teams and 3 senior teams.
 Our senior first team compete in the highest league at amateur level.
 Two of our players represented their country in international competition.

 Dance & Performing Arts: Our dancers have competed both locally and nationally winning many team and individual awards.
 Our dances competed for the first time at Jamfest Europe and Cheer-city Summer Slam and gain several 1st and 2nd places.
-Our performing arts group performed their first pantomime at the club over 3 nights, all were well attended and the event was a major success
+Our performing arts group performed their first pantomime at the club over 3 nights, all were well attended.

 Boxing: The boxing section promoted two shows at the Club, both were very successful.
 We took a girls only team to compete in the Esker box cup in Dublin winning two gold and one silver medal.
 Three of our members won National titles and two boxers represented England in the European Championships in Bulgaria and the Youth Commonwealth games in the Bahamas